Heritage Tree Plaques & Competition

-River Birch, Silver Maple, Pin Oak, Linden, Tulip
+|120-140"||River Birch, Silver Maple, Pin Oak, Linden, Tulip

 ||Elm, Green Ash, Red Oak, Sweet Gum, Willow Oak, Walnut, Red Maple, Blue Spruce, Sycamore

 ||Sugar Maple, White Birch, Black Cherry, Douglas Fir, White Oak, Shagbark Hickory, Ironwood (Hophornbeam), Beech

-Middle and high school students living in Hyattsville can submit an essay or art project responding to the question: “If trees could talk, what would yours say about the events it has lived through?”
-Art projects may include drawings, paintings, sculptures, digital artworks or other artistic responses to the question.
+STUDENT CONTEST!Middle and high school students living or attending school in Hyattsville can submit an essay, piece of poetry, or artwork responding to the question: “If trees could talk, what would your tree say about events during its lifetime?”